 Some vermiculite processing facilities in the United States allowed or encouraged workers and nearby community members to take stoner rock, vermiculite, or other process materials for personal use [30].
 At Scotts, according to available information, people living in the community near the plant face minimal risk of asbestos exposure from soils in their yards, either in the past or currently.
 The area immediately around the plant is rural and sparsely populated.
 Personal communication with Scotts indicates that wastes from the facility were disposed of at on-site and off-site landfills (The Scotts Company, personal communication, September 2002).
 There is no indication that people ever hauled Libby asbestos-contaminated materials away for personal use, so it is doubtful that people could be currently exposed to vermiculite in the soil of their yards.
 However, because the facility processed a high tonnage of Libby vermiculite in the past and insufficient information is available to verify the actual disposal of waste, the past, present and future community exposure to waste rock brought home for personal use is a potential exposure pathway (indeterminate public health hazard).
-There is no information to indicate that community members were allowed to take home waste rock; therefore, any exposure would have been limited and not community-wide.
+Information indicates that allowing community members to take home waste rock was not a common practice; therefore, any exposure would have been limited and not community-wide.